jcmgray/quimb/docs/develop.rst

 4. If module, add to ``docs/api.rst`` for autosummarizing.
 5. Add to ``quimb/__init__.py`` and ``"__all__"`` if appropriate (or the tensor network equivalent ``quimb.tensor.__init__.py``).
+6. Add to changelog and elsewhere in docs.

 Running the Tests